 Order the 6-inch Roast Beef and Provolone on wheat for a healthy and satisfying sandwich.
 The tally is: 430 calories, 16 g fat, 5 g saturated fat, 970 mg sodium, and 6 g fiber.
 Keep these other Blimpie subs under 400 calories by skipping the cheese and sauce: ham, turkey, veggie, or club.
 Have it on wheat for a healthy dose of fiber.

-Arby's Roast Turkey Ranch & Bacon Market Fresh Sandwich has bacon, turkey, lettuce, tomato, cheese, and ranch sauce -- all adding up to a colossal 800 calories, 34 g fat, 10 g saturated fat, and a shocking 2,420 mg sodium.
-"Market Fresh" has a healthful ring, but the fat and calories put this sandwich closer to a greasy burger and fries.
+Arby's Roast Turkey Ranch & Bacon Sandwich has bacon, turkey, lettuce, tomato, cheese, and ranch sauce.
+It all adds up to a colossal 800 calories, 34 g fat, 10 g saturated fat, and a shocking 2,420 mg sodium.

-A plain, Regular Roast Beef Sandwich is a decent choice for controlling calories.
+A plain, Roast Beef Classic Sandwich is a decent choice for controlling calories.
 But skip the melted cheese, mayo, and the "horsey" sauce (50 calories and 5 g of fat in a tiny packet.)
 Arby's sauce adds flavor with zero fat and only 15 calories.
-The nutrient tally before additions is 360 calories, 14 g fat, 5 g saturated fat.
-The high sodium content may be a deal-breaker for some, at 970 mg.
+The nutrient tally before additions is 360 calories, 14 g fat, and 5 g saturated fat.
+The high sodium content may be a deal-breaker for some at 970 mg.

 The Homestyle Meatloaf CarverSandwich sounds wholesome, but "hearty" or just plain "fattening" might be better descriptions.
 It has 910 calories, 35 g fat, and 16 g of saturated fat -- the daily limit of this unhealthy fat for most people.
 With 1,980 mg of sodium, it nearly tops the daily limit for healthy adults (2,300 mg).

 The Pulled BBQ Rotisserie Chicken Sandwich is a tasty choice at Boston Market.
 Roasting the chicken makes it moist and tender.
-It's relatively healthy compared to some of the other choices-- it has 750 calories, 23 g fat, and 9 g saturated fat.
+It's relatively healthy compared to some of the other choices.
+It has 750 calories, 23 g fat, and 9 g saturated fat.
+But it has a whopping 1,890 mg of sodium.
+Take off the top layer of bread to cut calories or eat half and save half for another meal.

 Keep your personal calorie count low with the 6-inch Black Forest Ham Sandwich.
-This 6-inch sub has 219 calories, 4.5 g fat, 1 g saturated fat, and 800 mg sodium.
+This 6-inch sub has 290 calories, 4.5 g fat, 1g saturated fat, and 800 mg sodium.
 The restaurant has other low-calorie choices: roast chicken, roast beef, club, turkey breast, turkey breast and ham, veggie delight, or sweet onion chicken teriyaki.
 Top them with lots of veggies to keep them in the range of 230-380 calories.

 Wendy's Ultimate Chicken Grill Sandwich boasts only 340 calories, 9 g fat, 1.5 g saturated fat, and 730 mg of sodium.
 This simple yet satisfying sandwich of grilled chicken, lettuce, and tomato is topped off with tangy honey mustard instead of slathered with high-fat mayo -- for a dietitian's delight.